anu-bdsi/workshop-intro-to-linux/before_class.md

 If you don't have administrator rights, you need to download the GlobalProtect VPN, Putty, and WinSCP Portable.

-If you have administrator rights, you can choose to download Windows Subsystem for Linux (WSL).
+If you have administrator rights, you can choose to download the GlobalProtect VPN and Windows Subsystem for Linux (WSL).
+You won't need Putty and WinSCP Portable.

 # ANU GlobalProtect VPN